How To Watch Miami Heat-Chicago Bulls, Lineups, Injury Report, Betting Line

-VITALS: The Miami Heat are lining up against the ninth-seeded Chicago Bulls in this game, as part of the Play-In Tournament.
-The winner of this game will then go on to play against the winner of the game between the Orlando Magic and the Atlanta Hawks to advance to the Playoffs and play the first-seeded Cleveland Cavaliers.
+VITALS: The Miami Heat are lining up against the eighth-seeded Atlanta Hawks in this game, as part of the Play-In Tournament.
+The winner of this game will advance to the Playoffs and play the first-seeded Cleveland Cavaliers in the first round.

 PROJECTED STARTERS